 Earthquake activity through time

-The plot below shows the total number of earthquakes recorded per day (UTC) below different magnitude thresholds.
+- The top plot shows the total number of earthquakes recorded per day (UTC) below different magnitude thresholds.
 The number varies depending on the detection capabilities of the network and seismic activity levels.
 Swarms or aftershock sequences can cause spikes in the daily rate.

-The plot below shows the earthquakes recorded per day (UTC) as magnitude against time for the previous 7 days.
+- The bottom plot shows the earthquakes recorded per day (UTC) as magnitude against time for the previous 7 days.
 Events can be matched to their corresponding listing in the map above to view locations as well as additional technical information.